‘Bold And The Beautiful’ Recap For Monday, March 25: Douglas’s Unexpected Question

 Douglas rushed in screaming, “Mommy!
-I saw mommy!”
-Douglas was convinced that he saw his mother at the birdhouse.
+I saw mommy!” as he was convinced that he saw his mother at the birdhouse.
 Hope eventually managed to calm the boy down by telling him that sometimes when people miss someone so much, their memories bring back the person visually.
 Thomas told Douglas that Caroline was in heaven.
 Douglas said that he could not hug her in heaven.
 He asked Hope if she could be his mother.

 Thomas makes a shocking revelation about his relationship with Caroline to Hope.
 WATCH FULL EPISODE: https://t.co/iNPf58EsqS #BoldandBeautiful pic.twitter.com/iOixUKmr0w